raspberrypilearning/button-switch-scratch-pi/en/step_1.md

 ### Downloads

 You can find the [completed project Scratch files here](http://rpf.io/p/en/button-switch-scratch-pi-get){:target="_blank"} and the [completed project wiring images here](http://rpf.io/p/en/button-switch-scratch-pi-go){:target="_blank"}.

 --- /collapse ---

---- collapse ---
----
-title: What you will learn
----

-+ To wire simple circuits using button switches, LEDs, buzzers, and a Raspberry Pi
-+ To code electronic **inputs** in Scratch 3
-+ To combine real-world electronic inputs and outputs with on-screen Scratch activity

---- /collapse ---